influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withGenerateCertificateAuthority(generateCertificateAuthority)
 ```

-If true then Certificate Authority certificates will be generated automatically.
+"If true then Certificate Authority certificates will be generated automatically.
 Otherwise the user will need to provide a Secret with the CA certificate.
-Default is true.
+Default is true."

 ### fn spec.clientsCa.withGenerateSecretOwnerReference